Programming-Contest-Foundation/pcf.community/content/wiki/organising-icpc-contest.md

 - Avoid using Wi-Fi as networking solution.

 ### Preliminaries
-- Promote preliminary contests to use the latest versions of DOMjudge.
+- Promote preliminary contests to use the latest version of DOMjudge.
 - The problemset should be finished at least a week before the first preliminary.